pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 ---
 date: '2026-06-19T00:42:59.843903+00:00'
-description: My thoughts about the increasingly poor storytelling of Doctor Who, which has led to its cancellation.
+description: My rambling thoughts about the increasingly poor storytelling of Doctor Who, which has led to its cancellation.
 published: true
 tags:
 - england